SublimeText/ColdFusion/readme.md

 ### Download Manually

 * Download the files using the GitHub .zip download option
-* Unzip the files and rename the folder to `Coldfusion`
+* Unzip the files and rename the folder to `ColdFusion`
 * Copy the folder to your Sublime Text 2 `Packages` directory

 ### Package Control